callmeyaz/form-runner/README.md

 }
 ```

-### Step 2 - Start using *FormRunner*
+### Step 2 - Start using *Form-Runner*

-In your form, create an instance of FormRunner for your form with passing the validator and the object to validate.
+With Step 1 you are all set.
+In your form, create an instance of FormRunner for your form with passing
+the Yup validator and the JSON object to validate.

-Then track changes in your form by tracking clicks and change events and validate your form when needed.
+Then start tracking changes in your form through javascript *onclick*, *onblur* and *onchange* events and validate your form when needed.

 ```javascript
 // Create instance of FormRunner